First, a little about me and my website:

 He lives life on his terms, and his life is richer because of it.
 I want to emulate that.

-I want to explain the concept F-you money to my kids, but I’ll have to find another way to phrase it to a 9 and 5 year old.
+I want to explain the concept F-you money to my kids, but I’ll have to find another way to phrase it to an 11 and 7 year old.

 Daddy, What does the F stand for?